Is Drug Addiction a Disease or a Crime?

 How else can society address drug addiction?
 More focus should be on finding evidence-based treatment practices to help curb addiction at the source.
 In addition to awareness being spread about the disease of addiction, there should also be a light shed on mental health conditions, especially because it is not unusual for addicts to suffer from both an addiction and mental health issue.
 By focusing on the root causes of addiction and treating them at the source, people can be restored back to health rather than penalized over their illness.
 Addiction involves a loss in the power of choice, so to continue punishing individuals who are addicted to drugs doesn’t make sense.

 If you are struggling with an addiction to drugs or alcohol, there is help readily available to you.
-The Watershed Addiction Treatment Programs has been helping addicts and alcoholics since 1998.
+The Addiction Recovery Center Addiction Treatment Programs has been helping addicts and alcoholics since 1998.
 We have treated over 55,000 people, and we can help you too.
 With our full continuum of care that begins with a medical detox and inpatient drug rehab, you can finally receive the critical treatment you need to face your addiction and develop a life in recovery.
-Call The Watershed for help today at 1-888-510-2481.Tags: Addiction, Disease, disease of addiction, drug addiction
+Call The Addiction Recovery Center for help today at 1-888-510-2481.Tags: Addiction, Disease, disease of addiction, drug addiction